arturcp/apple-store-reports/README.md

 2. sql_generator.rb

 This script will read all the files in the given directory and generate a set of insert commands to be run on a database.
-Just like in the import.rb file, you can override the default folder with the ENV['DIRECTORY'] parameter.
+Just like in the importer.rb file, you can override the default folder with the ENV['DIRECTORY'] parameter.

 To execute it, go to the terminal and run:

 `ruby sql_generator.rb`

-You can use a different folder (it must match the one used on import.rb):
+You can use a different folder (it must match the one used on importer.rb):

 `DIRECTORY=./new_folder ruby sql_generator.rb`